iagox86/dnscat2/doc/hacking.md

 through and add better error handling in the future, but it's a non-trivial operation.

+# Server

+TODO: Currently the server, as written, needs to be re-structured and changed to conform to better styles. dnscat2 0.03 beta will focus on converting the server to a similar style to the client.

 # Security

-As mentioned in the client error handling section, any bad data causes the client to terminate.
+As mentioned in the client error handling section, any bad data causes the client to abort().
 That's obviously not ideal, but at least it's safe.
-On the server, bad data is ignored - an exception is triggered and the connection is closed.
+On the server, bad data is ignored - an exception is triggered and the connection is closed, if it can't recover.

 Some other security concerns:

 * Man-in-the-middle: A man-in-the-middle attack is possible, and can cause code execution on the client.
 This has no more defense against tampering than TCP has.
-May add some signing in the future.
+I may add some signing in the future.

 * Server: The server should be completely safe (ie, able to be run on trusted infrastructure).
+The client can't execute code, download files, or anything else that would negatively affect the server.

-* Confidentiality: There is no confidentiality requirement (all data is sent in plaintext).
-May add some crypto in the future.
+* Confidentiality: There is no confidentiality (all data is sent in plaintext).
+I may add some crypto in the future.

 * Cloaking: From a network traffic perspective, it's exceedingly obvious that it's dnscat.
 It's also possible to trick a dnscat2 server into revealing itself (with a ping).
 There is no hiding.

-# Server

-TODO: Currently the server, as written, needs to be re-structured and changed to conform to better styles. dnscat2 0.03 beta will focus on converting the server to a similar style to the client.